PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He had his speech all ready.
 "Hail, brave companions.
 Well-met in these dark times.
 Please let me join you.
 I come seeking revenge for the death of my father, two villages over.
 I will carry your equipage, fight like a cornered wolverine, do anything that you ask of me -- but I must defeat the scourge that is on this land."

 But the speech froze on his lips, when out from the carriage stepped, Boltac.

->He indicated the driver -- this is Relan.
-He's not too bright, but he knows the pointy end of a sword, I'll give him that.

-# Relan Outfits Himself and Leaves the City. #

->runs into the girl and one of her accomplices, carrying two bodies in a wheelbarrow.
-They try to rob him.
-He hits the girl, then runs away.
-Outdistancing pursuit.

->Confronts the con.
-But you told me she was trapped in a tower!

 # Kid Hears the Wagon. #